nguyenliliana/ersp-research-log/ersp-research-log-w23.md

 ## Week 6
 **Wed Feb 15: COT Indicating Missing Prompt Info & Provide Suggestions**

+Building upon my progress, I demonstrated to ChatGPT how to label and suggest missing information using this format:

+Q: Gordan Ramsey slicing bread.
+A: Photo of Gordan Ramsey slicing bread with a knife.
+Type: Photo
+Subject: Gordan Ramsey
+Setting:  **Missing**- Setting is missing/not defined.
+Suggestion-Professional kitchen
+Lighting: **Missing**-Lighting is missing/not defined.
+Suggestion-Dramatic
+Colors: **MIssing**-Colors are missing/not defined.
+Suggestion-Realistic
+Art Style: **Missing**-Art Style is missing/not defined.
+Extra Details: Slicing bread with a knife.

+Suggested prompt: A photo of Gordon Ramsay, slicing bread with a sharp knife, in a professional kitchen, with dramatic lighting.

+ChatGPT does a good job at providing relevant suggestions, and the suggested prompt has more detail that results in a better/more accurate image.
+It demonstrates the ability to iteratively edit a prompt with the user's inputs to get a concise and detailed prompt to get the user's ideal image.
+For example, I started with "A basketball ball on an empty court photo" and ended with "A photo of a basketball ball on the hardwood floor of an empty indoor basketball court, with a warm toned lighting and shadows.
+The ball is bathed in bright, vibrant colors that pop against the cooler background."

 **Tues Feb 14: Try Fixing Initial COT Attempt to Indicate Missing Prompt Feature**

+With my first try with using chain-of-thought, while ChatGPT did a good job at recognizing the prompt features, some improvements that I wanted to make was to teach ChatGPT to somehow prompt the user for the missing prompt features.
+It would be tricky to teach ChatGPT to directly ask the users for the missing prompt information, so rather I experimented with this format for demonstrations:

+Q: A painting of a Goldendoodle in a suit in the sky with natural light and bright colors.
+A: A painting of a cute goldendoodle in the sky, wearing a suit, natural light, with bright colors.
+This prompt specifies the following:
+Type: painting
+Subject: Goldendoodle
+Setting: In the sky
+Lighting: Natural
+Colors: Bright
+Art Style: **Missing** Art style is missing/not defined.
+Extra Details: Goldendoodle is wearing a suit

+Q: Gordan Ramsey slicing bread.
+A: Photo of Gordan Ramsey slicing break with a knife.
+Type: Photo
+Subject: Gordan Ramsey
+Setting:  **Missing** Setting is missing/not defined.
+Lighting: **Missing** Lighting is missing/not defined.
+Colors: **MIssing** Colors are missing/not defined.
+Extra Details: Slicing bread with a knife.

+ChatGPT was able to do this exactly as intended.
+It shows the user what information they're missing in their prompt.
+Tomorrow, I will train ChatGPT to both label and give suggestions for missing information, and write a suggested prompt.

 ## Week 5
 **Thurs Feb 9: Experiment with "Average" User Input to Demonstrate "Bad" vs Good Prompts**